Ibiza Virgins' Guide to Disco Buses

 Privilege has been shut for a few years, so the bus doesn't routinely stop there at the moment unless there is somebody waiting to board (or somebody presses the bell!)

 The disco bus has also added DC10 to the list of clubs.
-The L3B, which runs between Playa d'en Bossa and San Antonio, will stop at DC10 prior to outside Ushuaïa/Hï Ibiza, but only on nights where the club is open for obvious reasons.
+The L3B, which runs between Playa d'en Bossa and San Antonio, will stop at DC10 prior to stopping outside Ushuaïa/Hï Ibiza (obviously, only on nights when it is open).

 MAP | The San Antonio bus station, for all buses including the disco bus, is just beyond the row of buildings behind the Egg roundabout, the roof looks like a massive cheese wedge/spaceship from Star Wars.
 You can't miss it.
 Google maps.